misc0110/pdf-webslides/README.md

 | f   | Freeze/unfreeze presentation view.
 Any change in the presenter mode is not shown on the presentation view |
 | r   | Reset timer |
 | p   | Display/hide a pointer (i.e., a virtual laser pointer) |

+## Notes

+The tool supports the same type of notes as pdfpc.
+Hence, they can also be directly embedded in LaTeX beamer.
+If there are notes in the PDF, they are shown below the preview of the next slide.

 # Compilation